 This post-professional degree program provides the opportunity to engage in research specialization or focus beyond that possible within the professional degree programs.
 Two concentrations are currently available: Architectural Pedagogy and the History and Culture of Architecture.

-The Master of Science in Architectural Studies (MSAS) program is open to students who already hold a NAAB-accredited professional degree in architecture, as well as to students who are already enrolled in another degree program in the Graduate School of Architecture & Urban Design.
-Prospective students who do not already have a NAAB-accredited degree must enroll in another one of our other graduate programs (typically the MArch program) in order to pursue the MSAS degree.
+The Master of Science in Architectural Studies (MSAS) program is open to students who already hold an NAAB-accredited professional degree in architecture as well as to students who are already enrolled in another degree program in the Graduate School of Architecture & Urban Design.
+Prospective students who do not already have an NAAB-accredited degree must enroll in another one of our graduate programs (typically the MArch program) in order to pursue the MSAS degree.

 Admission requires an application that includes a portfolio, transcripts, a statement of purpose with a specific research focus for the proposed program of study, and three letters of recommendation.
 Admission to this MSAS program requires a faculty member to accept responsibility as the academic adviser who supervises the proposed course work and thesis.